KiroAlbear/balance_project/README.md

 This project is a starting point for a Flutter application.

-## instrucytions on how to run unit tests
+## instructions on how to run unit tests
 1. navigate to test folder
 2. open the file 'beneficiaries_bloc_test.dart'
 3. right click on the file and select 'Run tests in beneficiaries_bloc_test.dart'